 As the only statewide health foundation in New York, we support a wide range of grantees across all regions of the State.
 Search below to learn more about our grantees.

-Fund for Public Housing Inc.
+Fund for Public Health in New York, Inc.

 In 2020, NYSHealth awarded the Fund for Public Health in New York a grant to sustain opportunities for East Harlem residents for safe and healthy physical activity.